alzh9000/predictron/README.md

 To view the video demo, go to https://youtu.be/dYdrdbDB2s0.

-To view slides, go to PredicTron - tron Hackathon Presentation.pdf.
+To view slides, go to PredicTRON - tron Hackathon Presentation.pdf.

 You will need to connect a MetaMask wallet and connect it to the tron testnet.
 [Here](https://docs.tron.one/home/network/wallets/browser-extensions-wallets/metamask-wallet) are some instructions from tron that can get you started.

-You will need to use a TronLink wallet and connect it to the TronLink Nile testnet.
-Go to [Tron documenation](https://developers.tron.network/docs/build-a-web3-app#install) and follow the instructions to install the TronLink extension.
-Then, create a wallet on TronLink and connect your wallet to the Nile testnet, so you can use our website with Tron.
+You will need to use a TRONLink wallet and connect it to the TRONLink Nile testnet.
+Go to [TRON documenation](https://developers.tron.network/docs/build-a-web3-app#install) and follow the instructions to install the TRONLink extension.
+Then, create a wallet on TRONLink and connect your wallet to the Nile testnet, so you can use our website with TRON.

 ## About
 Contract address: [0x8d3f00cabc107d969b09aac7373fced190f42510](https://explorer.pops.one/address/0x8d3f00cabc107d969b09aac7373fced190f42510)